eCommerce Growth Hacks: 4 Simple Social Proof Tactics to Boost Your Revenue

 Use urgency and FOMO in your email engagement as well.
 Send them a special discount offer with a time-limited offer code to increase engagement and conversions.

-Using these social proof tactics are key to a successful eCommerce growth hacking strategy.
+Using these social proof tactics are key to a successful eCommerce marketing strategy.
 Stay tuned for future additions in this growth hacking series where we’ll cover other top best practices that can help your company succeed.